SAlexisvf/Languages-and-Translators/readme.md

 # Languages and Translators
-___

 Programming language designed and implemented in Python using the PLY library.
 ## F++ language
-The language is based on C ++ and has some of its basic functionalities such as:
+The language is based on C++ and has some of its basic functionalities such as:
 * int and double variable types
 * arithmetic and boolean operations
 * loops (while, do while, for)